Back to Info

 Small claims cases in Bullock County are handled by the Bullock County District Court — Small Claims Division.

 The Clerk of the District Court is your main point of contact.
-This is where you:
+This is where you file paperwork, ask procedural questions, and confirm court dates.

 What Is Small Claims Court?